flatscrew/rasterflow-docs/content/2.operations/compositors/multiply.md

 ---
 title: Multiply
 description: "Math operation multiply, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
-The result is the evaluation of the expression result = input * value"
+The result is the evaluation of the expression result = input * value."
 links:
   - label: "gegl:multiply"
     to: "https://gegl.org/operations/gegl-multiply"